f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Remove Partitions and Reset Controller via API
 ----------------------------------------------

-There is no webUI support for this functionality currently.
-To do this via API call you will need to send the following API call to the chassis partition IP address.
+The reset-to-default for the chassis partition database is not supported via the webUI.
+This can be done via an API call to the chassis partition IP address.
 Below is an example sending the database reset-to-default command to the chassis partition called Production:

 .. code-block:: bash